Neyrian/DLL-Injector/README.md

 │── detector.h       # Header file for detection functions
 │── evasion.c        # Evasion functions (syscalls, b64decode...) and decoy
-│── evasion.h        # Header file for evasion functions and decoy │── syscalls.asm     # Direct Syscalls Functions
+│── evasion.h        # Header file for evasion functions and decoy
+|── malDLL.c         # Source DLL that can be used for testing
+│── syscalls.asm     # Direct Syscalls Functions
 │── README.md        # Documentation
 ```